Haerbernd/swarmFM/README.md

     - I can't speak for other Distros, but you might need to install it via your package manager (i.e.: `sudo apt install tk`, `sudo pacman -S tk`, etc.)

 ## Installation
-_Attention: There might be problems with you existing VLC installation (especially on Windows).
+_Attention: There might be problems with your existing VLC installation (especially on Windows).
 I still have to find out the source of the problem.
-If you want to be sure that everything works, as intended, I would recommend you using a venv._
+If you want to be sure that everything works, as intended, I would recommend you using a venv.
+But even then it works in general._

 Pull the Repo and cd into it